-This paper has been produced with the financial assistance of Royal Norwegian Embassy, New Delhi under the project entitled, "Mainstreaming International Trade into National Development Strategy: A Pilot Project in Bangladesh and India".
-The views expressed herein are those of the authors and can therefore in no way be taken to reflect the positions of CUTS International, the Royal Norwegian Embassy, New Delhi and the institutions with which the authors are affiliated.
-The authors thank Sandip Mitra of Indian Statistical Institute, Calcutta and Triparna Sinha of Centre for Studies in Social Sciences (CSSS), Calcutta for their valuable support during the survey in West Bengal and for research assistance.
+The authors thank Sandip Mitra of Indian Statistical Institute, Calcutta and Triparna Sinha of CSSS, Calcutta for their valuable support during the survey in West Bengal and for research assistance.
 The participants of a CUTS seminar at New Delhi in July 2008 provided some excellent comments on the first draft of this study.
 For a more complete overview, two other related case studies partially funded by EGDI (Expert Group on Development Issues, Sweden) earlier were included.
 The authors are deeply indebted to Sushil Bhatnagar for assistance on those two studies.